 Best for: Longstanding life patterns, relationship struggles, and deeply ingrained negative beliefs.

-This approach uncovers the “life traps” we fall into – often formed in childhood – and gently rewires those patterns.
-It’s great if you’ve done other therapy before but still feel stuck in the same emotional loops.
+This approach uncovers the “life traps” we fall into often formed in childhood and gently rewires those patterns. t’s especially valuable if you’ve done other therapy before but still feel stuck.
+Explore Schema Therapy Counselling.

 Culturally Sensitive Therapy